 Auto-Fill for 3rd Party Apps

-- Select your Login in the keyboard or tap the key icon to select more options
+Select your Login on the keyboard or tap the key icon to select more options

 Auto-Fill for Websites in Safari

-Only records of record types that include a URL, Username, and Password field type or records with custom fields that include URL, Username, and Password field types will be accessible in the AutoFill options.
-Please use our Login(s) record type to make this easier for you.
-Otherwise, please edit any record type or individual record you are trying to use to include those three different field types (URL, Username, Password field types).
+If you don't use the default Logins template to store your account credentials, please edit any record template or individual records you are trying to use to include those three different field types (URL, Username, and Password field types).
 Note that the label of the fields does not matter.
-What is important is the field types.
+What's important is the type set for each field.

-There are times when the Password AutoFill feature will not work correctly.
-Typically, this is caused by the app or website not implementing the form correctly.
+There are times when the Password Autofill feature will not work correctly.
+Typically, this is caused by the app or website not implementing the sign-in form correctly.
 If the forms are not constructed correctly, it's not possible for iOS and mSecure to work together to fill in the credentials for your account.
-Since these types of problems are outside of our control, we are unable to fix issues where usernames and passwords are not getting auto-filled for certain apps and sites.
+Since these types of problems are outside of our control, we are unable to fix issues where usernames and passwords are not getting auto-filled for certain apps and websites.

 However, there are problems we may be able to fix, so we invite you to report any issues you might run into while using the Password AutoFill feature in mSecure.
-To report a bug, click "Submit a Ticket" at the bottom of this page, and let us know what you are experiencing.
-It's important you provide the name of the app and/or the URL for the website you are trying to sign in to, along with a detailed description of what happens when you use the feature.
-After we receive your report, we will do some testing, then let you know whether the issue can be fixed or not.
+To report an issue, click "Submit a Ticket" at the bottom of this page, and let us know what you are experiencing.
+It's important you provide the name of the app and/or the URL for the website you are trying to sign in to, along with a detailed description of what happens when you try to use the feature.
+After we receive your report, we will do some testing on our end, and then let you know whether the issue can be fixed or not.